-The loss for the consolidated entity after providing for income tax amounted to \$928,563 (2018: \$2,530,413).
+The loss for the Consolidated Entity after providing for income tax amounted to \$757,306 (30 June 2019: \$928,563).

 During the year, the Company implemented a number of cost reduction initiatives that aligned operating costs with revenue generation.
-While the Company experienced a marginal decline in the revenue of 6% compared to the previous year, expenses were reduced by 34%.
-The combination of operating results and FY18 R & D rebate of \$1,088,254 resulted in a 63% reduction in the net losses compared to the previous year.
-The Company is continuing to invest in enhancing the capability of the Rewardle Platform and while working to grow the Company's existing revenue streams, management is working on the development of new revenue opportunities through a variety of approaches including building, partnering and acquisition.
+While the Company experienced a decline in the revenue of 55% compared to the previous year, expenses were reduced by 32%.
+The combination of operating results, FY19 R&D rebate of \$805,727 and COVID-19 incentives of \$104,000 has resulted in a 18% reduction in the net losses compared to the previous year.